kalyankkr/location-service/README.md

 # REST API (Address Service):

-This service provides REST endpoint for Address service to retrieve addresses of particular country eg: US, CA
+This Service provides REST endpoint for Address service to retrieve address Information of particular country eg: US, CA.

 # Prerequisites for Development: